Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 multi-instance tasks, this performs automatic cleanup of the Docker container which is run in detached mode.
 It is not necessary to set `auto_complete` to `true` with `native` container supported pools to clean up Docker containers with multi-instance tasks.
+However, it is not necessary to set `auto_complete` to `true` for Singularity-based multi-instance tasks.
 The default is `false`.
 If creating a job `recurrence`, utilizing `auto_complete` is one way to have recurrent job instances created from a schedule to complete such that the next job recurrence can be created.
 * (optional) `environment_variables` under the job are environment variables which will be applied to all tasks operating under the job.
 Note that environment variables are not expanded and are passed as-is.
-You will need to source the environment file `$AZ_BATCH_TASK_WORKING_DIR/.shipyard.envlist` in a shell within the docker `command` or `entrypoint` if you want any environment variables to be expanded.
+You will need to source the environment file `$AZ_BATCH_TASK_WORKING_DIR/.shipyard.envlist` in a shell within the Docker `command` or `entrypoint` if you want any environment variables to be expanded.
+This behavior does not apply to `native` container pools and Singularity images.
 * (optional) `environment_variables_keyvault_secret_id` under the job are environment variables stored in KeyVault that should be applied to all tasks operating under the job.
 The secret stored in KeyVault must be a valid